NexPlayer/TizenWebOS/ps5/api.md

 <script src="https://nex360.s3.amazonaws.com/PAL/pal.js" ></script>
 ```

-> Currently, this method couldn't be used, until the ad block ends, if there are ads at the beggining of the video.

-?> If you execute it sequentially the ads will be played one by one after the last ad.

 ### Ads methods

 The following methods should be queried after the adstarted event has fired for accurate data with nexplayer.AdInstance()

 #### Get methods

-* `getAdTitle() ⇒ String` : Represents the VAST AdTitle tag.
+* `getAdTitle() ⇒ String` Represents the VAST AdTitle tag.
-* `getAdDescription() ⇒ String`, Represents the VAST Description tag.
+* `getAdDescription() ⇒ String` Represents the VAST Description tag.
 * `getAdDuration() ⇒ Number` Represents the duration of the selected linear creative in milliseconds.
 Returns -1 if this value is not available.
-* `getAdCurrentTime() ⇒ Number` in ms, representing the current timestamp in the selected linear creative.
+* `getAdCurrentTime() ⇒ Number` Represents the current timestamp in the selected linear creative in milliseconds.
 Returns -1 if this value is not available.
-* `getAdRemainingTime() ⇒ Number` in ms, representing the current time remaining in the selected linear creative.
+* `getAdRemainingTime() ⇒ Number` Represents the current time remaining in the selected linear creative in milliseconds.
 Returns -1 if this value is not available.
-* `getIsSkippableAd() ⇒ Boolean`, States if the loaded linear ad is a VAST skippable ad - can be queried when adloaded event fires.
+* `getIsSkippableAd() ⇒ Boolean` States if the loaded linear ad is a VAST skippable ad - can be queried when adloaded event fires.
-* `getVolume() ⇒ Number`, Represents the level of volume in the ad.
+* `getVolume() ⇒ Number` Represents the volume level in the ad.
-* `getMute() ⇒ boolean`, this indicates if the ad is mute.
+* `getMute() ⇒ boolean` Indicates if the ad is mute.

 ```js
 nexplayer.AdsEvents('adstarted', function(e){